 Please do not claim any of my Original Designs as your own, or teach them without my permission.
 Again, a lot of time, work, and love has gone into each design I create, and I ask that you give me credit for this work.

-As always, any eBook, video, or piece of content created by me (or my partner, Monica) may NOT be shared, uploaded, re-created (this is considered a 'derivative work'), or distributed in any way.
+As always, any eBook, video, or piece of content created by me (and/or my designers) may NOT be shared, uploaded, re-created (this is considered a 'derivative work'), or distributed in any way.

 Designs that fall under Category 2:

 Pinwheel (original pattern written in 2014, July 2017, & November 2017)

 Bloom I, II, & August 2016